Parroting Trump, GOP primary losers cast doubt on elections - NewsBreak

 Some recent candidates who have done that are relatively marginal ones.

 In South Carolina, Republican Harrison Musselwhite — who goes by Trucker Bob — lost his primary against Gov. Henry McMaster by 66 percentage points.
-Still, he complained to the state party of problems with the election, as did another losing GOP contender, Lauren Martel, who ran for attorney general.
+Still, he complained of problems with the election to the state party, as did another losing GOP contender, Lauren Martel, who ran for for attorney general.
 The party rejected their claims.

 Others who have cried fraud are more prominent.

 In Arizona, former newscaster Kari Lake won Trump’s endorsement in her quest for the party’s nomination for governor, insisting that he won the presidency in 2020.
-Last week, Lake told supporters that her top opponent in the primary “might be trying to set the stage for another steal” in next month’s primary.
+This past week, she told supporters that her top opponent in the primary “might be trying to set the stage for another steal” in next month’s primary.

 “The 2022 elections haven’t even been held yet, and already we’re seeing speculation doubting the results – especially if certain candidates lose,” Ducey tweeted.
 “It’s one of the most irresponsible things I can imagine.”

-Note: This story has been corrected to reflect that Jody Hice is a current U.S. representative from Georgia, not a former House member.